williantafsilva/scripts/README.md

 # My scripts

-- Required environment variables:
+- With the exception of *\*stdout.sh* scripts, all sbatch *\*.sh* scripts require the following environment variables:

+	- **PATHTOMYSUBMITTEDSCRIPTS**: Path to directory where a copy of the submitted script will be saved.
+	- **PATHTOMYSLURM**: Path to directory where slurm files are saved.
-	- PATHTOMYSCRIPTS
+	- **MYSLURMFILE**: ${PATHTOMYSLURM}/slurm-%J.out

+- Slurm output file should be set to **-o ${MYSLURMFILE}** during sbatch submission.

+- *Rscript.sh* requires the following additional environment variable:

+	- **PATHTOMYSCRIPTS**: Path to the directory where scripts are located.

+- *Rscript-tmpscript.sh* requires the following additional environment variable:

 	- PATHTOMYTMPSCRIPTS

-	- PATHTOMYSUBMITTEDSCRIPTS
-	- PATHTOMYSLURM
+- Some *\*stdout.sh* scripts require the following environment variables:

 	- PATHTOPROJTRASH
 	- PATHTOPROJTMP
 	- PATHTOPROJSAFE
 	- PATHTOPROJEXPORT
 	- PATHTOPROJTEST
-	- PROJHOME
-	- PROJECT_ID
-	- MYSLURMFILE
-	- MYEMAIL